 The watcher property of VueJS provides a more generic way to react to data changes through the watch option.
 Custom Watchers are applied for handling data that changes frequently.
 This reactive feature of VueJS plays a great role in performing asynchronous and expensive operations in response to changing data without any need for additional coding.

-v) Components & Custom Directives: Components are reusable Vue instances that allow to encapsulate and reuse functionality in an application.
+v.
+Components & Custom Directives: Components are reusable Vue instances that allow to encapsulation and reuse of functionality in an application.
 Components have their own view and data logic for creating custom elements; these elements can be reused in HTML.
 Vue directives are used to perform front-end functions and to manipulate the DOM behavior.
 VueJS has several built-in directives such as v-if, v-else, v-show, v-on, v-bind, and v-model. besides, Vue also allows you to register your own custom directives where you need some low-level DOM access on plain elements.

 Websites built with VueJS:

 Studies show, at present more than 720k websites are implementing the VueJS framework.
 Largest companies like Xiaomi, UpWork, Adobe, Apple, BMW, Louis Vuitton, Nintendo, Grammarly, etc. are using Vue.

 To learn more visit the official website Vuejs.org